SUMMARY OF THE CORPORATE RISK POLICIES

 The Cybersecurity Risk Policy is based upon the following basic principles:

-— Raising awareness among all employees, contractors and collaborators regarding cybersecurity risks and ensuring that they have the knowledge, skills, experience and technological abilities needed to support the Group's cybersecurity goals.
+— Raising awareness among Iberdrola's entire workforce, suppliers and collaborators regarding cybersecurity risks and ensuring that they have the knowledge, skills, experience and technological abilities needed to support the Group's cybersecurity goals.

 — Ensuring that the Group's information technology and communications systems have an appropriate level of cybersecurity and cyber-resilience and applying the most advanced standards to those that support the operation of critical cyber-infrastructure.